singh-kuldeep/beat_planner/replit.md

 ## Overview

 This is a Sales Visit Planning System built with Streamlit that allows users to upload merchant data and create daily visit schedules through an interactive map interface.
-The system enables visit circle creation, merchant assignment based on geographic proximity, and automatic splitting of circles when they contain too many merchants for a single day.
+The system enables manual visit circle creation, merchant assignment based on geographic proximity, and full circle management with drag-and-drop functionality for easy territory adjustment.

 ## User Preferences